Tomshiii/ahk/Backups/Wiki/Functions/adobe.md

 # Premiere

 ## `preset()`
 This function will drag and drop any previously saved preset onto the clip you're hovering over.
 Your saved preset MUST be in a folder for this function to work.
-This function contains custom code if the preset is called `loremipsum` and is intended for creating a custom text label and then dragging your preset on top of it.
+This function contains custom code if the preset is called `loremipsum` and is intended for creating a custom text layer and then dragging your preset on top of it.

 Your preset must also be in it's own folder like so;